Should I Replace My Rusty Gas Pipe?

 Black Iron Pipe is very thick.
 Generally the rust is just surface rust and surface rust can be sanded or wire brushed to remove most of the rust.
 A “rust stop” can then be used to actually change the composition of the rust and stop further rusting.

-Age of the pipe: The age of the pipe can be a good indicator of whether it’s time to replace it.
+The age of your gas pipe can be a good indicator of whether it’s time to replace it.
 Personally, I’ve never replaced any black iron pipe because it was old.
 That stuff is tuff.

 Severity of rust: If the pipe has only minor surface rust, it may not be a cause for concern.
 However, if the rust has penetrated the pipe and caused deep pits or holes, it could be more dangerous and should be addressed promptly.